sydneyani/NLP-Legal-Text-AI-Summarization-Model/README.md

 # AI-Powered Legal Document Summarization

 This project implements and compares two state-of-the-art approaches for legal document summarization:

 1. **T5-based Abstractive Summarization** (by Sydney Ani)
 2. **BERTSUM Extractive Summarization** (by Nicolas Osorio)

-The project evaluates both approaches on legal documents and compares their performance using ROUGE and BLEU metrics.
+The project evaluates both approaches on legal documents and compares their performance using ROUGE, BLEU, and BERTScore metrics.

 ## Project Structure